 RANK: Flight Sergeant

 SERVICE NUMBER: 417157

 UNITS SERVED: 514 Squadron RAF

 Personal Details: Wilbur Henry Chapman was born at Peterborough, South Australia on 26th May 1917.
 There he lived with his parents Samuel and Harriett Chapman, working on their family farm at Dawson, South Australia.
 Wilbur was one of 8 children, having 2 brothers and 2 sisters.
 He married Isabel Jean McNeil, daughter of Mr & Mrs P. A McNeil, also of Dawson in December 1942.
 She became a nurse during the war and says she still remembers the day she received the news of Wilbur’s death vividly.
-She is still alive today, living at Morpeth Nursing Home, Semaphore, Adelaide.
+She is still alive at the time of writing, living at Morpeth Nursing Home, Semaphore, Adelaide.
 When on their honeymoon together at Victor Harbour, Wilbur and Isabel farewelled each other every morning before Wilbur went to work as it was unknown when he was to be called for service.
 Unfortunately, they were still on their honeymoon together when he departed for Europe.